Make Your Calling and Election Sure - 2 Peter 1:10

 An example may help: As one gets closer and closer to a bright light, the more things are exposed.
 For instance, as more light is added to a room, dust that was on the dinning room table all along becomes more visible and prominent.
 Items that could not be seen before come into sharper focus.
 In a similar way, the closer we get to Christ (who is light - John 1:8-9; 8:12; 1 John 1:5), the more we discover that we are far greater sinners than we had ever thought.
 The closer our relationship with God, the more our sin will be in the light.
 This will cause the true Christian grief and result in repentance (2 Cor.
 7:10).
 True Christians live lives of ongoing repentance (2 Tim.
 2:24-26).
 Is this not different than how we were before Christ?
 Is this not evidence of our election?

 Though a true Christian will come to understand that they are far greater sinners than they ever thought they were, they will also discover that they are more forgiven than they ever imagined.
 Grace, grace, grace!
 (Rom.
 5:17).
 They will see God working in areas they had never even conceived.
 They will desire to be rid of not only of those things we sometimes refer to as "major sins" (see a partial list in self-inventory below), but even of the smaller particles of dust.
-Sin, no matter how minute, is offensive to God.
+Sin, no matter how minute, is offensive to God and we should hate it to.

 Though all sin comes short of God's glory, in the light not we see not only the dust (at times they may appear as dust storms) of our sin but also the pledge.
 No, not "Lemon Pledge", but the pledge of God's amazing grace: